DataDog/kics/documentation/rules/k8s/hpa_targeted_deployments_with_configured_replica_count.md

 ### Description

- Deployments targeted by HorizontalPodAutoscaler should not have a statically configured replica count.
+ Deployments targeted by HorizontalPodAutoscaler should not include a statically configured replica count.
+This rule flags Deployments referenced by an HPA via the `scaleTargetRef` when the Deployment's `spec.replicas` field is defined.
+A defined `spec.replicas` can conflict with the HPA's scaling decisions and should be undefined so the HorizontalPodAutoscaler can manage replica count.

 ## Compliant Code Examples